ramyardaneshgar/NMAP-SCANNING/README.md

 ```

 Without a proper sniffing setup, I could not observe the RST replies—highlighting a real-world limitation of spoofing unless you control the spoofed IP or are on a shared broadcast domain.

-**Technical Insight:** Spoofing is viable only when **response capture is guaranteed**, such as on the same subnet, or with MITM positioning.
+Spoofing is viable only when **response capture is guaranteed**, such as on the same subnet, or with MITM positioning.
 It's useful for **attribution obfuscation** during advanced assessments.

 ---